Zero-Human Demonstration End-to-end Autonomous Driving with Trajectory Scorer: Experiments

-In Tab.~\ref{table:abl_learning}, we study the effects of different learning paradigms and targets.
+\textbf{Learning Paradigms Comparison.} In Tab.~\ref{table:abl_learning}, we study the effects of different learning paradigms and targets.
 When using the trajectory with the maximum EPDMS score (i.e., $\hat{\mathcal{E}}=\underset{a}{\text{argmax}}\space\mathcal{E}(s,a)$) as the imitation target, performance drops significantly compared to the IL baseline, as many trajectories in $\mathcal{A}$ can achieve high EPDMS and a single target fails to capture the underlying pattern.
 Using likelihoods over the entire action space mitigates this issue, improving EPDMS by 7.5\%, but introduces serious oscillation, as indicated by the low EC metric.
 This highlights the need for our correction term $b$ to enforce temporal consistency.
 Using $\mathcal{E}-b$ as the reward increases EC by 23.4\%.
-In contrast, computing log-likelihoods over a sampled action fails to perform equally, which demonstrates the effectiveness of our EPO method in providing dense supervision for the entire action space.

-Tab.~\ref{table:abl_vocab} shows the relationship between the size of the action space and evaluation data.
-We observe that models using the full action space during inference achieve the best results on real-world data, as reflected by EPDMS on Navtest and Navhard, while shrinking the action space improves performance on the simulated portion.
-This finding is consistent with GTRS~\citep{li2025generalized}: regardless of whether the model is trained with human demonstrations, reducing model complexity tends to enhance generalization on unseen simulated data.
+\textbf{Action Space Size Ablation. } Tab.~\ref{table:abl_vocab} shows the relationship between the size of the action space and evaluation data.
+Models using the full action space during inference achieve the best results on real-world data, as reflected by EPDMS on Navtest and Navhard, while shrinking the action space improves performance on the simulated portion.
+This finding is consistent with GTRS~\citep{li2025generalized}: regardless of whether the model is trained with human demonstrations, reducing model complexity enhances generalization on unseen simulated data.

+\textbf{Sensitivity to Training Initialization.} Here, we evaluate the training stability and variance of our proposed Exhaustive Policy Optimization (EPO) against the classical policy gradient method, REINFORCE.
+As shown in Tab.~\ref{tab:seeds}, the REINFORCE baseline exhibits significant performance fluctuations across different initialization seeds (75.0 vs. 72.6 EPDMS), highlighting the randomness of stochastic sampling in a large trajectory space.
+In contrast, EPO achieves substantially higher performance and stability, yielding a marginal variance of 0.2 EPDMS.
+Since EPO performs policy updates by evaluating a comprehensive and fixed trajectory vocabulary exhaustively at each training step, it provides a more deterministic optimization landscape and reduces such fluctuations.

-\subsection{Qualitative Results.}
+\subsection{Qualitative Results}